ampmartinez/ampmartinez/README.md

 - Previous Coding Experience: A little bit of R for bulk transcriptomics.

-- What I Hope to Get From This Course: A way of analysing A LOT of flow cytometry files withouth FlowJo crashing due to the files' size.
+- What I Hope to Get From This Course: A way of analysing A LOT of flow cytometry files without FlowJo crashing due to the files' size.